0xVector/msim-debugger/README.md

 [msim-dap repository](https://github.com/0xVector/msim-dap).
 Follow the instructions there.

 2. Clone this repository and copy your built `msim-dap` binary into this repository's [`bin/`](./bin/) directory.
+Make sure it is named `msim-dap` and is executable.

 3. Package the extension together with the binary.
 This is done using a Node.js tool.
 You need Node and npm, if you don't have it, [install it](https://nodejs.org/en/download) first.

-Then, run this in the root of this repository to install the VS Code packaging tool and run it:
+Then, run this in the root of this repository:
 ```sh
 npm install
 npm run package
 ```
+It will install the VS Code packaging tool and package the extension.

 4. Now, take the generated [`msim-debugger-0.0.1.vsix`](msim-debugger-0.0.1.vsix) file and install it in VS Code using the "Install from VSIX..." option in the Extensions view (in the dropdown menu in the top-right corner under `...`).

 Done!
 You can now use the extension in your VS Code.

+## Updating the Extension

+The extension doesn't have an auto-update mechanism, so you need to repeat the installation process.
+You might need to **Reload Window** in VS Code command palette after installing the new version.

 ## Features

-- breakpoints: you can set breakpoints in C source files and MSIM will stop the execution when it hits them
+- breakpoints: you can set breakpoints in C source files and MSIM will stop the execution and show you the current line when it hits a breakpoint
+- continue / pause: you can continue the execution until the next breakpoint or pause it at any time

 ## Usage